moscajs/aedes/README.md

   callback(error, null)
 }
 ```
-The return code values and their responses which can be passed are given below :-
+The return code values and their responses which can be passed are given below:

 *  `1` - Unacceptable protocol version
 *  `2` - Identifier rejected